 Potato Skins

 Instead, you take the shells and dip them into a shallow bowl of melted butter.
 Place on a cookie sheet scoop side facing up.
-Sprinkle with salt and bake at 400* for 6 minutes.
+Sprinkle liberally with salt and bake at 400* for 6 minutes.
 Remove from oven, flip over with tongs, sprinkle with more salt and bake another 6 minutes or so.

-Remove from oven.
-At this point, you can cool and put in fridge or freezer until you are ready to use.
+You can also cool and put in fridge or freezer until you are ready to use.
 When you want to eat them, defrost, fill with cheese and bake until melted.
 You could also do from frozen, but they might require a few minutes in the oven without cheese, followed by a few more minutes with cheese.
 So, so good.

 Mashed Potatoes